-This module covers the components, assembly and operation of typical aircraft hydraulic systems.
+This course covers the components, assembly and operation of typical aircraft hydraulic systems.

 24 (Lecture Hours: 24)